MESAHub/mesa-website/03-starting.markdown

 / ! end of controls namelist
 {% endhighlight %}

+If you want to try this out, save the preceeding text as a file named inlist\_load in your work directory.
+Then edit your main inlist file so that it will use inlist\_load instead of inlist project.

-As usual, do
+Then as usual, do

     ./rn

-and MESA starts up using your newly saved file.
+and MESA will start up using your newly saved file.
 Unlike the photos, saved models don't have a complete snapshot of the internal state of the system.
 Photos are guaranteed to give the same results;
 saved models are not.
 There may be small differences when you run a